-It is useful to remember that before 2007, people often left FSM because of the cost of care, so that they could access drugs at no personal cost in the US-mainland.
-Similarly, treatment has only readily been available in FSM from 2007, with the support of Global Fund monies and clinical training for the HIV Core Care team provided by the Fiji-based HIV Advisor based in SPC, as well as CDC and the AIDS Education and Training Centre (AETC) based in Honolulu, Hawai'i.
+It is useful to remember that before 2007, people often left FSM because of the cost of care, so that they could access drugs at no personal cost in the US-mainland.Similarly, treatment has only readily been available in FSM from 2007, with the support of Global Fund monies and clinical training for the HIV Core Care team provided by the Fiji-based HIV Advisor based in SPC, as well as CDC and the AIDS Education and Training Centre (AETC) based in Honolulu, Hawai'i.
 The Oceanic Society for Sexual Health and HIV Medicine provides ongoing support remotely from Suva Fiji.
 All HIV & STI physicians located in FSM are members of the OSSHHM.

-The number of those people on ART by eligibility, enrollment and retention in FSM during 2012-2013 is noted in the table below..
-All are under the care of their state HIV & STI Physician.
+The number of those people on ART by eligibility, enrolment and retention in FSM during this reporting period is noted in the table below.All are under the care of their state HIV & STI Physician.
 There are no known cases identified by the clinicians in the private sector.
-No new case reported this period.

-Number of people on ART eligible, enrolled and retain on treatment 2012-2013

-Source: DHSA HIV Register March 2012
+Number of people on ART eligible, enrolled and retain on treatment 2014 Source: DHSA HIV Registry

 Total Male Female

-Eligible for treatment 3 2 1
+Eligible for treatment 9 2 7

-Enrolled on treatment 0 0 0
+Enrolled on treatment 5 2 3

-Retained on treatment 0 0 0
+Retained on treatment 5 2 3

 The level of non-compliance with treatment, particularly now that it is available in FSM, is a concern.
-The reasons for non-compliance have centered on family concerns that the side-effects of the ART make the HIV+ positive person more (visibly) sick.
+The reasons for non-compliance have centeredon family concerns that the side-effects of the ART make the HIV+ positive person more (visibly) sick.
 No TB-HIV co-infections identified during this reporting period.